jon-hall/node-intro/3-chat/README.md

 This final exercise puts several of the previous pieces together and goes back to the roots of using node as a web server while illustrating some more advanced concepts like how to use npm, and how a simple chat app can be easily put together using a library like socket.io.

-It also introduces a very common usage of node - that of a task runner - in the form of writing a simple gulpfile for the project, to transpile various static assets.
+It also introduces a very common usage of node - that of a task runner - in the form of writing a simple gulpfile for the project, to [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) various static assets.

 #### Creating a node project from scratch
 This time around you'll be making a proper node app from scratch, the first thing to do is create an entry point for the app, so make a file called `index.js` in this folder.

-Now open a command prompt, in this folder, and initialise a new node project using.
+Now open a command prompt and initialise a new node project in this folder using [`npm init`](https://docs.npmjs.com/cli/init).
 ```sh
 npm init
 ```
 Take the default answer for each of the questions it asks you, and you'll find it makes you a `package.json` file in this folder, now we can start work on the gulpfile.

 #### Gulp and gulpfiles
-Gulp is a task runner that runs on node, you compose the build steps you need using plain javascript in a build file (known as a gulpfile) which is, by convention, called `gulpfile.js` and placed in the root directory of your project.
+Gulp is a task runner that runs on node (for more about gulp see [here](http://gulpjs.com/)), you compose the build steps you need using plain javascript in a build file (known as a gulpfile) which is, by convention, called `gulpfile.js` and placed in the root directory of your project.

 To start writing our gulpfile we need to do three things
  - Make a file called `gulpfile.js` in the `3-chat` directory